Tasmania Endemic Birds and Mammals Tour

 Additional services: We can arrange either self-guided or guided extensions to other parts of Tasmania or Australia to compliment this tour.
 Please enquire at the Inala office and we will happily cater for you through our licensed travel agency.

 Arrival in Hobart: There is a regular shuttle bus service between Hobart airport and the main hotels in the city.
 Details on the costs and timing of the shuttle can be found on the Skybus website.
 Alternatively, you may wish to take a taxi to the city – there is no need to pre book these, they are readily available outside the terminal building.

 Meals and drinks: Breakfast generally consists of a continental style breakfast with cereal, fruit and yoghurt and tea/coffee.
 Full cooked breakfast is not generally offered at most locations.
 Lunch will generally consist of a packed lunch style meal eaten in the field, with sandwich/filled roll, fruit, and a drink.
 Dinner is usually two course and consists of several options for main with the choice of either an appetiser or dessert.
 Drinks (soft and alcoholic) are generally not included but at lunches and breakfasts juice may be made available.

 The itinerary: Whilst we aim to follow the itinerary as planned, please note that the itinerary provided should only be used as a guideline.
 Depending on individual trip circumstances, weather, and local information, the exact itinerary may not be strictly adhered to.
 The guides reserve the right to make changes to the itinerary as they see fit.

-The pelagic and the South West flight: Both of these activities are weather dependant and there is no guarantee that we will be able to do either.
-While we will do what we can to reschedule if the weather is not suitable no guarantees can be made in this regard.
+The South West flight and the pelagic: Both of these activities are weather dependant and there is no guarantee that we will be able to do either.
+Please see specific notes on alternatives should the flight be cancelled.